hoconomnom/hoconomnom/_drafts/2020-01-21-blowfish_poke.md

   src="https://lh3.googleusercontent.com/DaD9z4d5j4BAtD1XI7unS3ET_RL_DBRmxPPx_zbxW9LbwqfsoQ9xOZoWKQ0UMHjxpzkezUEat9z4iTDPA62PquL222TI43q1XNn7fq8mMN1QGmglvJupuKOFk_xCh2jGwZisBXAgxw=w400"
 %}

 The moment you arrive to Blowfish Poké, the first thing that catches your eye is the vibrant colors of the ingredients.
-Vibrant colors of orange, pink, purple, and green
+Vibrant colors of orange, pink, purple, and green.